Improving forecasting performance using covariate-dependent copula models: Posterior inference and forecasting evaluation

+The joint posterior is not tractable and we use the Metropolis--Hastings algorithm within a Gibbs sampler.
 We update the copula component together with the marginal components jointly.
-The joint posterior is not tractable and we use the Metropolis--Hastings within Gibbs sampler, i.e. a Gibbs sampler is used for updating the joint parameter components, with each conditional parameter block $\{\bm{\beta},\bm{\mathcal{I}}\}$ updated by the Metropolis--Hastings algorithm.
+The Gibbs sampler is used for updating the joint parameter components, with each conditional parameter block $\{\bm{\beta},\bm{\mathcal{I}}\}$ updated by the Metropolis--Hastings algorithm.
 The complete updating scheme is as follows.